oslabs-beta/Accumulus/README.md

 <h2>Monitoring Features:</h2>

-1. Add screen shot or gif of Dashboard and it's functionality with region and time selectors
+*Add screen shot or gif of Dashboard and it's functionality with region and time selectors*
+1. At the Dashboard, users can select different time increments for a broad overview of their Lambda funtions, as well as select from different AWS regions.

-2. Add screen shot or gif of Functions Page and it's functionality with side by side comparisons and time selectors
+*Add screen shot or gif of Functions Page and it's functionality with side by side comparisons and time selectors*
+2. Once on the Functions Page, users can select the functions that they would like to view, as well as changing the time increments displayed on the graphs.

-3. Add screen shot or gif of Memory Page and it's functionality for cost optimization
+*Add screen shot or gif of Memory Page and it's functionality for cost optimization*
+3. On the Memory Page, users can select the functions that they would like to view, and are presented with information for memory allocation adjustments

 4. Any other screen shots or gifs?

 <h2>Authors:</h2>

 Matt Femia - [Github] (https://github.com/mattfemia) || [Linkedin] (https://www.linkedin.com/in/mattfemia/)

+Christian Sansovich - [Github] (https://github.com/christiansansovich) || [Linkedin] (https://www.linkedin.com/in/christian-sansovich/)

 Dan Teng - [Github] (https://github.com/danwteng) || [Linkedin] (https://www.linkedin.com/in/danwteng/)

-Christian Sansovich - [Github] (https://github.com/christiansansovich) || [Linkedin] (https://www.linkedin.com/in/christian-sansovich/)

 Eric Wu - [Github] (https://github.com/EZW1) || [Linkedin] (https://www.linkedin.com/in/ericzfwu/)